Tree decompositions with small width, spread, order and degree: Open Problems

 \item What is the infimum of the $c\in\mathbb{R}$ such that for some $c'\in\mathbb{R}$, every graph $G$ with treewidth $k$ has a tree-decomposition with width at most $(c+o(1))k$, in which each vertex $v\in V(G)$ has spread at most $c'(\deg(v)+1)$? \cref{Spread} says the answer is at most 14.

-\item I expect that $n\times n$ grid graphs imply that the answer to (Q1) is at least 2.
+\item We expect that $n\times n$ grid graphs imply that the answer to (Q1) is at least 2.
 In particular, I conjecture there no constants $\varepsilon,c>0$ such that every $n\times n$ grid graph has a tree-decomposition with width at most $(2-\varepsilon)n$ and spread at most $c$.
 I also conjecture that every optimal tree-decomposition of the $n\times n$ grid has very large spread.
 In particular, in every tree-decomposition of the $n\times n$ grid with width $n$, some vertex has spread $\Omega(n)$.

-\item What is the infimum of the $c\in\mathbb{R}$ such that for some $c'\in\mathbb{R}$, every graph $G$ has a tree-decomposition of width at most $c'(\tw(G)+1)$ and average spread at most $c$? \cref{Small} says the answer is at most 3.
+\item What is the infimum of the $c\in\mathbb{R}$ such that for some $c'\in\mathbb{R}$, every graph $G$ has a tree-decomposition with width at most $c'(\tw(G)+1)$ and average spread at most $c$? \cref{Small} says the answer is at most 3.

 \end{enumerate}